 In 1985 Augustin Huneeus (founder of Quintessa Winery in Rutherford) became a partner and acting president of Franciscan Estates.
 He sold his interest in Franciscan in 1999 at which point Franciscan Estate was acquired by Canandaigua Wine Co – later changing their name to Constellation Brands.

 Those who visited Franciscan who now come to The Prisoner Wine Co will no longer recognize the interior of the hospitality center.
 The fountain in the front is gone and the dated tasting room has been completely modernized.
-A small demonstration vineyard is located next to the main parking lot which guests can wander through at their leisure – the prominent wooden ‘Rutherford’ bench remains from the Franciscan days containing name plaques of those who worked at least 20 years at Franciscan.
+A small demonstration vineyard was located next to the main parking lot but has since been replaced with a larger commercially producing vineyards.
+A highlight then was a visit to the prominent wooden ‘Rutherford’ bench from the Franciscan days containing name plaques of those who worked at least 20 years at Franciscan.
+This bench has since been removed.

 The Prisoner Wine Co sources from numerous vineyard sites both in the Napa Valley and from neighboring counties.
-They often work with small family-owned vineyards – at last count, they purchase fruit from some 80 vineyards within Napa Valley and approximately 50 vineyard sites outside of the valley.
+They often work with small family-owned vineyards – at last count, they purchase fruit from some 130 vineyards within Napa Valley and approximately 50 vineyard sites outside of the valley.
+Brands in addition to the Prisoner wines which are part of The Prisoner Wine Co are the following: SALDO, Unshackled, Blindfold and Domaine Curry (founded by Ayesha Curry, chef, author and wife of star basketball player Stephen Curry).

 Guests are greeted by hosts at the main entrance and then accompanied to seats either within the lounge or in an exterior courtyard which is kindly referred to as ‘the yard’ in keeping with the prison theme.